stabilityprotocol/docs/docs/developers/bsr.md

 Validators may choose which tokens would be used for the fee payment.
 This opens up numerous possibilities and incentives for projects to utilize STABILITY.

+Note: BSR is currently in Beta.
+Implementation and parameters may evolve based on governance and ecosystem feedback.

 ## How It Works

 Whenever a user makes a transaction on STABILITY, such as calling a smart contract function, the fee they pay is not entirely allocated to the block producer.
 Instead, the fee is split according to a preset percentage between the `validator` who included the transaction in a block, and the `smart contract` that was the target or “destination” of the transaction​.